Noaaan/MythicMetals/PATCHNOTES.md

 It also features the Carmot Shield ability, which is a passively regenerating shield.
 It can block up to 5 incoming damage per piece (blocks up to 20 damage with the full set).
 The tools also contain some abilities.
 The sword has an extra level of looting, while the rest have an extra level of fortune.
+Also, thanks to paintedwithdrugs for the new Carmot Ingot sprite!

 #### Carmot Staff
 You can now create a mystical staff out of Carmot, allowing you to channel the inner power of different metal blocks.